 To make bourbon milk punch, heat milk together with cinnamon, allspice, and maple syrup until steaming.
-Steep to infuse the milk with the spices, then strain, and add the bourbon and vanilla.
+Steep to infuse with the spices, then strain, and add the bourbon and vanilla.
 Serve topped with whipped cream and nutmeg.

 This is a very simple cocktail to make!
 I do have a few tips and tricks, though.

-Can I make non-alcoholic hot milk punch?
+Can I make this non-alcoholic?

 Basically, the differences are: eggs, thickness, ease.